raptros/FlashTDDProject/ReadMe.txt

 Once the bin folder is setup, the browser will attempt to launch the index.html file and let you preview your swf.

+Working on windows (vista):
+Once you have ant, flashbuilder, and the build.properties all set up nicely, there are several problems you might run into.

+The first thing to check is to make sure that the folder C:\Windows\System32\Macromed\Flash\FlashPlayerTrust\
+is NOT readonly, and that the user has permission to write into the folder.
+You'll have to do this if you see some IOError (access denied) message from the flexunit task.
+Flexunit needs to write here to communicate with the swf.

+Second, make sure that the standalone player that is running is Flash Player 10.
+If it's not, search your system for FlashPlayer.exe and look for results in paths including the word Players.
+Download the update from adobe, and replace the Players folder in the system with the one in the update.
+This will fix a problem where the TestRunner isn't able to talk to the flexunit listener.

+Lastly, you'll probably want to see the generated flexunit report in your browser.
+If you use firefox, you'll want to set the browser variable in build.properties to C:/Program Files/Mozilla Firefox/firefox.exe or wherever firefox is installed.
+For other browser, figure out where they're installed, and put the path in that file.
+Remember, always use forward slashes.
+The original build.xml was clearly created by a mac lover, because he made the exec use "open" which is a mac thing.
+Instead, the executable for us is ${browser} and the arg line is file://${report.url} because firefox needs a protocol (in this case file://) to open stuff up.